jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 These laws oversee every evolutionary race.
 The competition started after a few amino acids combined to form the first cells 3.6 billion years ago.
 Since then, evolution has continually created new species.
 Each is based on the one prior, but each removes or adds traits in a hope of finding an edge.
 That edge could mean simple improvements like getting bigger or smaller, faster or slower.
 Or, the edge could be further specialization to find a niche no one else has; such as polar bears being the only seal hunters seals in a frozen ecosystem.

-Regardless of what new trait an organism evolves, evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
+Regardless of what new adaption an organism evolves, evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
 The best way to continually test species is with ecosystems.
-By putting creatures inside a shared environment, there are checks and balances to keep everyone on task.
+By putting creatures inside a shared environment, there are checks and balances to keep everyone cooperating to harvest resources from the environment and each other.
 So when any plant, fungus, scavenger, predator, herbivore, or omnivore falls behind, Life can easily reach in the ecosystem and create a new species to take the laggard's place and keep Life playing the game of survival.

 ![Elephant Speciation](/assets/speciation-elephants.png)
 _Here's one example of how a species evolves._

 The story of Life is billions of years old, involving trillions of lifeforms.
 Happily, the pages are very organized.
 Since Life adapts to its surroundings, we can track evolution using Earth's geological changes.
 Each period, epoch, and age of Earth's geography, from the Jurassic to the Paleozoic, have different characteristics like concentration of oxygen in the air, amount of water in the oceans, or ice in the poles.
 These geological changes are chapters in the story of Life.

 Because, while Life's evolution was relatively seamless between each chapter, species often had an agonizing time during the transition.
-Each time Earth's geology transitioned it was like a climactic conclusion asking if an individual's list of adaptations would prosper in the new environment.
-The few who passed the test climbed the ladder to the next age, while most species went around in circles, stubbornly fighting their inevitable extinction; their existence only remembered as fossils to be may be uncovered one day.
+Each time Earth's geology changed it was like a climactic conclusion asking if an individual's list of adaptations would prosper in the new environment.
+The few creatures who passed the test climbed the ladder to the next age, while most species went around in circles, stubbornly fighting their inevitable extinction; their existence only remembered as fossils to be may be uncovered one day.
 99% of all the species that have lived, are dead.

 ![Evolutionary Spiral](/assets/speciation-elephants.png)
 _The Evolutionary Spiral in the [history of Life](https://en.wikipedia.org/wiki/Timeline_of_the_evolutionary_history_of_life).
 From the perspective of Life, it's seamless, but for lifeforms, there are often tragic endings._

 It took scientists centuries to demystify the story of Life's evolution, and this summary misses the many details.
 But the essence is here: Life must adapt new species to Earth's ever-changing environment.
 The faster the better; the more species the better.
-No interference is allowed because individuals are the unit of selection.
+No interference is allowed because individuals are Life's unit of selection.
 Wherever there's liquid water, an artist named evolution works night and day creating custom lifeforms to harvest every possible ray of sunshine, scap of food, and source of heat.
 Evolutions's constant stream of creations is the only reason Earth isn't just another rock revolving around a star with no one to notice how beautiful the Universe is.

 And now, we understand why echo chambers are doomed.
 They presume an adaptation can be ever-lasting.
 They commit themselves to a few techniques and tools and antagonize the creation of new ones by telling stories of their adaptation's supposed perfection.
 They try to remove the individual as the unit of selection and replace it with a pundit, boss, or bureaucrat.